 Introduction to Salesforce Flows

 Welcome to the Salesforce flows tutorial.
 This training will get you up and running in Salesforce Flows from scratch and will turn you into a Flow master.
-There are many different automation options when it comes to Salesforce, but none are quite as powerful as Salesforce flow.
-In this session, we will learn about what is flow builder and the type of flows in Salesforce.
-This going to be your guide to Salesforce flow to become expert.
+There are many different automation options when it comes to Salesforce, but none are quite as powerful as Salesforce Flow.
+In this session, we will learn about what a flow builder is and the type of flows in Salesforce.
+This going to be your guide to Salesforce flow to become an expert.

 What are Salesforce Flows?